domlockett/LoLLMa/README.md

 - **Python 3.11**: Follow this [Python Installation Guide](https://realpython.com/installing-python/).
 - **CUDA Toolkit**: Follow this [CUDA Installation Guide](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/).
+- **Git**: To install Git on your machine, refer to this [Git Installation Guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 Ensure that these software tools are installed and properly configured on your system.
 They will need access to the PATH environment variables to function correctly.
 Additionally, there may be other dependencies each user needs to fulfill to get these environments running smoothly.